paoloserra/MeerKATHI-docs/sphinx/manual/workers/cross_cal/index.rst

     *list* *of str*, *optional*

     Field to transfer flux sale from.
-Specify either the field number, name or even as 'gcal' corresponding to field specification in observation config.
+Specify either the field number, name or even as 'fcal' corresponding to field specification in observation config.

   **transfer**